gjmurakami-10gen/mongo-perl-driver/ClusterTest.md

 TODO

-- config file to ReplSetTest and ShardingTest opts
+- dataPath
-- MongodTest type single for mongod config
+- config file to MongodTest, ReplSetTest and ShardingTest opts

 Running all regular test files under a specific configuration: